TeeOkome/Pre-seeds-Program/README.md

 2. **Diverse use cases**:
    - **Cohort-based training**: Aimed at aspiring researchers or individuals early in their research careers.
 The course can be delivered in a structure similar to [Open Seeds](we-are-ols.org/openseeds) or [Nebula](we-are-ols.org/nebula).
    - **Citizen Science**: Empowering everyday individuals to engage in scientific research.
-   - **Professional development**: Enhancing research skills for various professional fields.
+   - **Professional development**: Enhancing research skills for various professional fields (especially RSEs who do not come from research backgrounds).
    - **Research Software Engineers (RSEs)**: Providing foundational knowledge of research for new hires, with the aim of acclimatising them to the new work environment.
    - **Other use cases**: Open to additional applications as the program evolves.